Chinese Novels — Timeline, List, and Brief Introduction

 With the help of the girl he saved, Xuanzan escaped from this place but still got haunted from time to time.

-Until later, his uncle, also a Taoist, suppressed these three monsters under three pagodas in West Lake, he finally got his peaceful life back.
+Later, his uncle, also a Taoist, suppressed these three monsters under three pagodas in West Lake, and he finally got his peaceful life back.

 One of the Three Ancient Stone Towers on West Lake

 Foundations of Great Classic Chinese Novels.